Wilkuuu/moist-detector-python/README.md

-# ESP32 MicroPython ntfy.sh Notification Sender
+# ESP32 MicroPython Moisture Monitor

-This project demonstrates how to connect an ESP32 to WiFi and send notifications using ntfy.sh service.
+This project demonstrates how to use an ESP32 with a moisture sensor to continuously monitor soil moisture levels and optionally send notifications via ntfy.sh service.

 ## Features

 - Connects to WiFi network automatically
+- Continuous moisture monitoring every 5 seconds
-- Sends HTTP POST request to ntfy.sh
+- Optional notifications via ntfy.sh
 - Error handling and status reporting
-- Simple and lightweight code
+- No deep sleep - perfect for testing
+- Timestamp logging for each reading

 ## Hardware Requirements

 - ESP32 development board
+- Moisture sensor (connected to GPIO34)
 - USB cable for programming and power
 - Computer with Python and esptool installed